Skip to content

 Detailed definition

-This represents the amount of income tax overpayments or refundable tax credits that the company expects to recover from...
+This represents the amount of income tax overpayments or credits due back to the company from tax authorities.
+It is a c...

 Peer comparison